-- 1. All timber harvest activities must be compatible with the management guidelines of this section and with the management intent statements and land use designations identified in specific management units of this plan found in Chapter 3.
-Most of the management units of state land that are not part of a state park or a designated Habitat area are designated General Use, Public Recreation and Tourism-Dispersed, or Settlement.
-The management guidelines for the management units with the latter designations do not preclude forest harvest.
-Forest harvest may be an appropriate use, consistent with the management intent and management guidelines of specific management units.
-Forest harvest operations conducted on a management unit of state land intended for subdivision development by DNR can precede actual construction.
-However, these operations must be consistent with the subdivision plan for the management unit.
-Consultation with DMLW is required before commencing operations. - 2.
+- 1. All timber harvest activities must be compatible with the general management guidelines of this section and with the management intent statements and land use designations identified in specific management units of this plan found in Chapter 3.
+Most of the units of state land that are not part of a state park are designated General Use or Settlement, and occur on Raspberry Island or Kodiak Island.
+The management guidelines for the units with these designations do not preclude forest harvest.
+Forest harvest may be an appropriate use, consistent with the management intent and management guidelines of specific units.
+Forest harvest operations conducted on a unit of state land intended for subdivision development by DNR can precede actual construction.
+However, these operations must be consistent with the subdivision plan for the unit; consultation with DMLW is required before commencing operations. - 2.
 All timber harvest operations will be conducted in accordance with the stipulations in the Forest Land Use Plan, the Alaska Forest Resources and Practices Act (AS 41.17 & 11 AAC 95), the Alaska Land Act (AS 38.05 & 11 AAC 71), and other pertinent state guidelines and laws.
 The Forest Practices Act provides statewide guidance and policy for managing forestry related activities.
-The specific layout and other site-specific requirements of a timber sale are addressed through a FLUP, which is prepared prior to any commercial timber harvest or sale (AS 38.05.112).
+The specific layout and other site-specific requirements of a timber sale is addressed through a Forest Land Use Plan (FLUPs), which is prepared prior to any commercial timber harvest or sale (AS 38.05.112).

-FLUPs developed for timber sale or harvests in the planning area are to be consistent with the Forestry Management Guidelines of this Chapter and the Management Guidelines specified for particular management units in Chapter 3.
-FLUPs shall consider sensitive resources, wildlife, or any other significant factors identified in the Management Guidelines for a management unit.
+FLUPs developed for timber sale or harvests in the planning area are to be consistent with the Forestry Management Guidelines of this Chapter and the Management Guidelines specified for particular units in Chapter 3.
+FLUPs shall consider, in their preparation, the sensitive resources and wildlife, or any other significant factors, identified in the Management Guidelines for a unit.
 3. Land conveyed out of state ownership for the purpose of settlement, or another form of active land use, shall not be used for commercial timber harvest and sale.
-Such disposals of state land by DNR shall preclude the sale of merchantable timber harvested on lots or management units conveyed out of state ownership.
+Subdivisions or disposals of state land by DNR shall preclude the sale of merchantable timber harvested on lots or units conveyed out of state ownership.
 The format used to impose this restriction is at the discretion of the Regional Manager, Southcentral Office.
 This guideline is not intended to preclude the cutting of trees or other vegetation as part of the process of land clearing or site development.